jacobcwebber/TravelersPy/README.md

 - Add images to Cloudinary
 - Totally rework styles.less to make it much more efficient and compact
 - Update UpdateTime on change on picture/tags/etc. Not just dests table
+- Rewatch CSS Grid videos and make the Search page responsive (dests move to next line if screen too small)